twhiston/tw.gl.repl/README.md

-# tw.gl.repl
+# GLRepl

 [![Test](https://github.com/twhiston/th.gl.texteditor/actions/workflows/test.yml/badge.svg)](https://github.com/twhiston/th.gl.texteditor/actions/workflows/test.yml)

 ## About

-This is a repl based on the excellent th.gl.texteditor.
-It was partly built as a way to learn how to take a more modern approach to building javascript code for Max, but it significantly extends the original functionality, to provide a more fully featured and configurable repl environment.
+GLRepl is a max/msp Repl (Read/Execute/Print/Loop) environment based on the excellent th.gl.texteditor.
+It consists of two objects `[tw.gl.repl]` and `[tw.gl.repl.dynamic-size-helper]`.

 At it's core this is the same idea as th.gl.texteditor but the way in which functions can be attached to keys now significantly extends what it is possible